UXDProtocol/uxd-program/README.md

 This would be used to add USDC to a depository mango account to fund it's insurance fund in UXD case.

-### `setRedeemableGlobalSupplyCap`
+### `EditController`

+Edit arbitrary fields on the controller

+quote_mint_and_redeem_soft_cap:
-Change the value of the global supply cap (virtual, not on the mint) for the Redeemable by the Controller.
+Optionally Change the value of the global supply cap (virtual, not on the mint) for the Redeemable by the Controller.

-### `setMangoDepositoriesRedeemableSoftCap`
+redeemable_soft_cap:

-Change the value of the Mango Depositories operations (Mint/Redeem) Redeemable cap, prevent minting/redeeming over this limit.
+Optionally Change the value of the Mango Depositories operations (Mint/Redeem) Redeemable cap, prevent minting/redeeming over this limit.

-### `SetMangoDepositoryQuoteMintAndRedeemFee`
+redeemable_global_supply_cap:

-Change the value of the Mango Depositories quote redeem/mint fee.
+Optionally Change the value of the Mango Depositories quote redeem/mint fee.

 ## User instructions